ocelotconsulting/ocelotconsulting.github.io/_posts/2021-07-22-randomize-slack-2.md

 For our purposes, we update the applications's Home Tab for each user when the avatar is updated (updated timestamp), on initial registration (initial view definition), or on a setting change (updated timestamp).

+In our use case, we are building the functions off C#.
+Unfortunately there is no official [Slack SDK](https://api.slack.com/start/building) built for C# .NET.
+There is a [community sponsored API](https://github.com/Inumedia/SlackAPI), however it was faster to manually develop the request structure and handle the formatting and JSON manually.

 ## Our Functions

 ### UpdateAvatar